 |---|---|---|

-advisor_result | text | The advisor model returns plaintext (for example, Claude Opus 4.6). |
+advisor_result | text, stop_reason | The advisor model returns plaintext (for example, Claude Opus 4.8). |

-advisor_redacted_result | encrypted_content | The advisor model returns encrypted output. |
+advisor_redacted_result | encrypted_content, stop_reason | The advisor model returns encrypted output. |

 With advisor_result, the text field contains human-readable advice.
-With advisor_redacted_result, the encrypted_content field contains an opaque blob that you cannot read; on the next turn, the server decrypts it and renders the plaintext into the executor's prompt.
+With advisor_redacted_result, the encrypted_content field contains an opaque blob that you cannot read.
+On the next turn, the server decrypts it and renders the plaintext into the executor's prompt.

 In both cases, round-trip the content verbatim on subsequent turns.
 If you switch advisor models mid-conversation, branch on content.type to handle both shapes.